whr778/analytics/README.md

 ## Machine Learning
 This is from The Complete Machine Learning Course with Python https://www.udemy.com/machine-learning-course-with-python/learn/v4/overview

-## Andrew NG Coursera Machine Learning
+## Andrew Ng Coursera Machine Learning
 Will NOT post code as promised in course agreement... however it all works, got 103% in the course.

 # DSP